ilkkanml/TV_Project_Platform/project-bible/00-project-rules.md

 This file defines the non-negotiable project rules for TV Project Platform.

-Every future feature, code change, documentation update, and architectural decision must follow these rules.
+Every future feature, code change, documentation update, architecture decision, UI decision, API decision, database decision, reseller decision, payment decision, app integration decision, and marketing decision must follow these rules.

 ## Rule 1 - Product Identity

 TV Project Platform is a Licensed IPTV Player Platform.

+It is a software platform.

 It is not an IPTV broadcast provider.

+It is not a media provider.

-It is not a content platform.
+It is not a content provider.

 It is not a playlist provider.